AchrafIkhlef/Portfolio/README.md

 ## Features

 - Personalized and responsive portfolio design
-- Demonstration of skills in HTML, CSS, and JavaScript
+- Demonstration of skills in HTML and CSS
 - Showcase of web development projects
 - Seamless user experience for visitors
 - Clean and innovative design for an impactful presentation